intel-analytics/ipex-llm/docs/docs/whitepaper.md

 * The application first reads over a terabyte of raw radar scan data into Spark (as an RDD of radar images), and then converts it into an RDD of *NumPy ndarrays*.

-* It then trains a *sequence-to-sequence* model [43][44] (as illustrated in Figure 13), using sequence of images leading up to the current time as the input, and sequence of predicted images arbitrarily far in the future as the output.
+* It then trains a *sequence-to-sequence* model [43][44] (as illustrated in Figure 13), using a sequence of images leading up to the current time as the input, and a sequence of predicted images arbitrarily far in the future as the output.

 * After the model is trained, it can be used to predict, say, precipitation patterns for the next hour, as illustrated in Figure 14.

 ![fig14](Image/WP/fig14.jpg)

 *Figure 14.
-Predicting precipitation patterns for the next hour [35] on Spark and BigDL.*
+Predicting precipitation patterns for the next hour [35] on Spark and BigDL (i.e., a sequence of images for the future time steps of the next hour).*

 ## **5. Summary**